Dimsohub/ab-test-pricing-strategy/README.md

 | Number of Conversions | 611 | 889 |
 | Conversion Rate (%) | 6.10% | 8.90% |

-### Statistical Significance
+### Statistical Significance Test Results

- The statistical significance of the observed difference was confirmed using a Chi-squared test.
-The results obtained are as follows:
+**Chi-squared Test:**

-* χ² statistic: 56.14
+* **Chi-squared statistic:** 56.14
-* P-value: 6.74 × 10⁻¹⁴
+* **P-value:** 6.74 x 10⁻¹⁴

+**Conclusion:**

-Since the p-value (6.74 × 10⁻¹⁴) is significantly less than the commonly accepted significance level of 0.05, we can confidently reject the null hypothesis of no difference between the groups.
-This means that the difference in conversion rates between Group A and Group B is statistically significant.
+Since the p-value (6.74 x 10⁻¹⁴) is significantly less than the commonly accepted alpha level of 0.05, we can reject the null hypothesis.
+This indicates that the observed difference in conversion rates between Group A and Group B is statistically significant.

+**Interpretation:**

+The results suggest that the discount message in Group B had a significant impact on the conversion rate compared to the control group (Group A).

 ### Visualization
 [Insert links to visualizations here]